-Many organizations talk about specific sectors of the energy equation, and with lots of labels – clean, dirty, renewable, nuclear, natural gas, efficient, resilient among them.
+Many groups talk about specific parts and traits of the energy equation, and with lots of labels – clean, dirty, renewable, nuclear, natural gas, efficient, resilient among them.
+Natural phenomena underline the need to discuss energy – in 2020-21 for the first time there were 30 named tropical systems; the 2021 deep freeze crippled energy systems.
 There is a need for broader conversation about the consumer end of the supply chain.

-What is the future of energy in the Carolinas’ for consumers?
+What is the future of energy for Carolina consumers?

-Are suppliers ready for and are they investing in the future?
+Are suppliers ready for and investing in the future?

 What are possible directions of delivering and using electricity?

-What are the roles of renewables, energy storage and base load generation?
+What are the roles of renewables, storage, and base load generation?

 Where can people go to ask questions and get diverse feedback?

-Energy Consumers of the Carolinas’ goal is to fill that need.
+Energy Consumers’ goal is to fill that need.
 These are critical questions.
 A lot of viewpoints.
 An evolution of ideas.
-Respectful approaches.
+Questions that need to be discussed.